United Center: Professional wrestling

 During a special episode of AEW Dynamite, titled Fight For the Fallen on July 28, 2021, Tony Schiavone announced that All Elite Wrestling (AEW) would host the second episode of their television series, AEW Rampage, at the United Center on August 20, 2021, subtitled "The First Dance" in what would be the first televised wrestling event to take place in the United Center since 2000.
 The event marked Chicago native CM Punk's AEW debut and return to professional wrestling after a retirement of 7 years from the sport.
 AEW also held another event at the United Center in partnership with New Japan Pro-Wrestling (NJPW) on June 26, 2022, titled AEW×NJPW: Forbidden Door.
 AEW then hosted the premiere of AEW Collision on Saturday, June 17, 2023, with the return of CM Punk being a headliner for the event.
 The venue also hosted the AEW pay-per-view All Out on September 3, 2023.

-On February 28, 2026 WWE will host their annual Elimination Chamber.
-This will be the first time WWE will be back at the United Center since 2018, and the first PLE since the aforementioned SummerSlam in 1994.
+On February 28, 2026, WWE hosted their annual Elimination Chamber event at the arena.
+This was the first time that WWE returned to the United Center since 2018, and the first PLE since the aforementioned SummerSlam in 1994.